-The School has a specific grading scale for the Nursing and Health Studies courses it offers.
+The School has a specific grading scale for the courses it offers.
 Students who complete electives that are outside of the School, should be familiar the grading scale used for that particular Program or School.

 University Grading Policies, Procedures and Types of Grades

 UW Bothell uses a numerical grading system.
 Instructors may report grades from 4.0 to 0.7 in 0.1 increments and the grade 0.0.
 To learn about the different types of grades, including an "Incomplete" grade, the grading procedures, the grade appeal process, repeating coursework and other grading related information, visit the website of the Office of the Registrar for detailed information, instruction and resources.